nicolasloizeau/Pauli-Strings/README.md

 `maxlength` : maximum string lenght for truncate at every step

-`epsilion` : cutoff all terms smaller than epsilion
+`epsilon` : cutoff all terms smaller than epsilon

 Results for X in XX from https://journals.aps.org/prx/pdf/10.1103/PhysRevX.9.041017 :